Edit

 • On non-SR-IOV enabled VMs, supported MPI implementations use the Microsoft Network Direct (ND) interface to communicate between VMs.
 Hence, only Microsoft MPI (MS-MPI) 2012 R2 or later and Intel MPI 5.x versions are supported.
 Later versions (2017, 2018) of the Intel MPI runtime library may or may not be compatible with the Azure RDMA drivers.

 For SR-IOV enabled RDMA capable VMs, Ubuntu-HPC VM images and AlmaLinux-HPC VM images are suitable.
-These VM images come optimized and pre-loaded with the OFED drivers for RDMA and various commonly used MPI libraries and scientific computing packages and are the easiest way to get started.
+These VM images come optimized and preloaded with the OFED drivers for RDMA and various commonly used MPI libraries and scientific computing packages and are the easiest way to get started.

-Though the examples here are for RHEL/CentOS, but the steps are general and can be used for any compatible Linux operating system such as Ubuntu (18.04, 20.04, 22.04) and SLES (12 SP4 and 15 SP4).
+Though the examples here are for RHEL, but the steps are general and can be used for any compatible Linux operating system such as Ubuntu (18.04, 20.04, 22.04) and SLES (12 SP4 and 15 SP4).
 More examples for setting up other MPI implementations on others distros is on the azhpc-images repo.

 Note